 You should consider an investment in our common stock as risky and invest only if you can withstand a significant loss and wide fluctuations in the market value of your investment.
-Prior to this offering, there was not a public market for our common stock.
-We will negotiate and determine the initial public offering price with the representatives of the underwriters based on several factors.
-This price may vary from the market price of our common stock after this offering.
-You may be unable to sell your shares of common stock at or above the initial offering price due to fluctuations in the market price of our common stock arising from changes in our operating performance or prospects.
-In addition, the stock market has recently experienced significant volatility, particularly with respect to pharmaceutical, biotechnology, and other life sciences company stocks often does not relate to the operating performance of the companies represented by the stock.
+You may be unable to sell your shares of common stock at or above the public offering price due to fluctuations in the market price of our common stock arising from changes in our operating performance or prospects.
+In addition, the stock market has recently experienced significant volatility, particularly with respect to pharmaceutical, biotechnology, and other life sciences company stocks.
+The volatility of pharmaceutical, biotechnology, and other life sciences company stocks.
 Some of the factors that may cause the market price of our common stock to fluctuate or decrease below the price paid in this offering include:

-- results and timing of our clinical trials and clinical trials of our competitors' products; - · failure or discontinuation of any of our development programs; - · issues in manufacturing our product candidates or future approved products; - · regulatory developments or enforcement in the United States and foreign countries with respect to our product candidates or our competitors' products; - competition from existing products or new products that may emerge; - developments or disputes concerning patents or other proprietary rights; - introduction of technological innovations or new commercial products by us or our competitors; - · announcements by us, our collaborators or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - · changes in estimates or recommendations by securities analysts, if any cover our common stock; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - public concern over our product candidates or any future approved products; - litigation; - future sales of our common stock; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - · additions or departures of key personnel; - · changes in the structure of health care payment systems in the United States or overseas; - failure of any of our product candidates, if approved, to achieve commercial success;
+- results and timing of our clinical trials and clinical trials of our competitors' products; - failure or discontinuation of any of our development programs; - issues in manufacturing our product candidates or future approved products; - regulatory developments or enforcement in the United States and foreign countries with respect to our product candidates or our competitors' products; - competition from existing products or new products that may emerge; - · developments or disputes concerning patents or other proprietary rights; - introduction of technological innovations or new commercial products by us or our competitors; - announcements by us, our collaborators or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - · changes in estimates or recommendations by securities analysts, if any cover our common stock; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - public concern over our product candidates or any future approved products; - litigation;

-- economic and other external factors or other disasters or crises; - period-to-period fluctuations in our financial condition and results of operations, including the timing of receipt of any milestone or other payments under commercialization or licensing agreements; - general market conditions and market conditions for biopharmaceutical stocks; and - overall fluctuations in U.S. equity markets.
+- future sales of our common stock; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - additions or departures of key personnel; - changes in the structure of health care payment systems in the United States or overseas; - failure of any of our product candidates, if approved, to achieve commercial success; - economic and other external factors or other disasters or crises; - period-to-period fluctuations in our financial condition and results of operations, including the timing of receipt of any milestone or other payments under commercialization or licensing agreements; - · general market conditions and market conditions for biopharmaceutical stocks; and - overall fluctuations in U.S. equity markets.